navcoin/navcoin-org/content/get-involved/index.it.md

 reversed="true"
 newTab="true"
 >}}
-NavCoin Core strives to continually improve the underlying protocol of NavCoin.
+Navcoin Core strives to continually improve the underlying protocol of Navcoin.
 Our aim is always to improve security, privacy and efficiency while encouraging decentralisation, uptake and usability.
-If you want to help us improve the NavCoin protocol, the best place to document your suggestion is on the NPIPs (NavCoin Protocol Improvement Proposals) GitHub&nbsp;repository.<br><br>People wishing to submit NPIPs, first should propose their idea or document to the NavCoin Core development community through Discord or IRC (irc.freenode.net #navcoin).
+If you want to help us improve the Navcoin protocol, the best place to document your suggestion is on the NPIPs (Navcoin Protocol Improvement Proposals) GitHub&nbsp;repository.<br><br>People wishing to submit NPIPs, first should propose their idea or document to the Navcoin Core development community through Discord or IRC (irc.freenode.net #navcoin).
 After discussion, please open a PR to the NPIPs repository.
 After copy-editing and acceptance, it will be published&nbsp;there.<br><br>We are fairly liberal with approving NPIPs, and try not to be too involved in decision making on behalf of the community.
 The exception is in very rare cases of dispute resolution when a decision is contentious and cannot be agreed upon.
-In those cases, the conservative option will always be&nbsp;preferred.<br><br>Having a NPIP here does not make it a formally accepted standard until its status becomes Final or Active.<br><br>Those proposing changes should consider that ultimately consent may rest with the consensus of the NavCoin&nbsp;users.
+In those cases, the conservative option will always be&nbsp;preferred.<br><br>Having a NPIP here does not make it a formally accepted standard until its status becomes Final or Active.<br><br>Those proposing changes should consider that ultimately consent may rest with the consensus of the Navcoin&nbsp;users.
 {{< /zig_section>}}

 {{< zig_section
   titleText="Disclose a security vulnerability" imgSrc="/images/get-involved/con-disclosure.svg"
-  paragraphText="NavCoin is experimental technology and sometimes critical bugs are found.
+  paragraphText="Navcoin is experimental technology and sometimes critical bugs are found.
 If you’re a researcher and you’ve found a security vulnerability head over to the Responsible Disclosure page to see how you can report&nbsp;it."
     buttonText="Responsible disclosure"
   buttonUrl="/responsible-disclosure/"
   buttonImgSrc="/images/icons/rightward-arrow.svg"